OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/csharp/README.md

 -- Enable developer preview in your desktop Teams client Follow [these instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-intro#enable-developer-preview) to enable developer preview.
 Note that Developer preview mode must be enabled on each Teams client app or browser.

+Note: Open the meeting chat section and type @MeetingTokenApp Hello (It will send back the required information to you).

 > In-meeting tabs are only available in the Teams desktop client.
 They will not be visible when you run Teams in a web browser.